gamalkevin/lpic-jadi/008_2-2-boot-logs.md

 - **runit** a fast, simple init system that can start services in parallel.
 - **upstart** event-based, initiated by Canonical, the company behind Ubuntu.
 Started in 2014, discontinued in 2015.

-For more details about init systems, go [here](References/init-systems.md).
+For more details about init systems, go [here](./References/init-systems.md).

 ### Systemd
 The new, flashy guy.
-Lots of debate.
+Lots of debate regarding its existence.

-It is monolithic, meaning it behaves more like a corporation with united vision rather than a group of independent volunteers.
+It is monolithic, meaning it behaves more like a corporation with united vision rather than an association of independent specialists.

 It is super complicated (supports hierarchy, timers, etc.), and for many people, that is the very argument against using it.